Maha1821/Swe363-project/README.md

 Password: "AdminPassword123"

+Note: the work has been done and distributed properly with all team members.

 It is better to start with the html file called "login.html" that is located in the swe_project file